 Students are required to participate full-time in the summer quarter, but only part-time in the autumn, winter, and spring quarters.
 During the academic school year, student participants are expected to devote only part-time to the BHAVI program while prioritizing the course work required by their high school, college, or university.
 Accommodations in the calendar schedule will be made for those students whose academic school year conflicts with the beginning and end dates of the BHAVI summer quarter.
 Full-time during summer quarter at BHAVI is defined as a 40-hour work week, 8 hours per day during the regular work week schedule Monday through Friday.
 Students may not be working simultaneously at another company or organization during the full-time summer quarter.
 Part-time during autumn, winter, and spring quarters at BHAVI is defined as a 20-hour work-week equivalent arranged flexibly according to each student's own independent schedule.
 Students may not be working simultaneously at another company or organization during the part-time autumn, winter, and spring quarters.
 Students must demonstrate satisfactory progress in each quarter to continue in the next quarter of the BHAVI program.

 Students may choose a research topic related to at least one of the fields of science, technology, engineering and mathematics (STEM) with potential application to the Brain Health Alliance mission.
 One or more of the following fields may be considered: mathematics, statistics, computational science and engineering, biomedical signal and image processing, imaging informatics, biomedical informatics, clinical research informatics, digital graphic arts, software user interface engineering, human machine interface engineering, haptics for virtual reality, robotics for prosthetics, biomimicry for biomimetics, web-enabled database engineering, distributed systems and/or mobile computing.
 Students may submit their own proposal for research and work on that project if approved.
 Otherwise, students will be given a list of research problems from which to choose their primary project for work pursued as individuals.
 Students will interact with their project mentors and advisors.
 Students will also be required to interact with each other and devote some of their time to a secondary project for work pursued as a team.
+Work on research projects will be mentored by BHAVI directors and advisors.

 Funded students who participate and finish all required tasks in BHAVI 2022 will receive the following educational stipends: $5000 for graduate students and $3000 for college students.
 Students who successfully complete BHAVI 2022 will be eligible for the $2500 Mann Prize, the $2500 Siegler Sisters Prize, the $2500 Golub Prize or the $2500 Keller Prize.
 All students will be considered eligible for the prizes.
 However, students may be awarded only one prize per year.
 Prizes will be awarded by BHAVI Directors who will evaluate students' participation, their productive research work, and their contributions to the Brain Health Alliance mission.